#RichLifeLawyer Show 018: How Long Does it Take to Get a Will?

 How Long Does it Take to Get a Will Transcript

 Hey everybody welcome to episode eighteen of The Rich Life Lawyer Show.
 I’m your host Christopher Small here with you as always excited to talk to you today about how long it takes to put together a will.
 It’s a question that we’re often asking.
 It’s a question that often holds people up and so I want to just kind of break it down for you real quick.
 The simplest answer is at least in my office.
 The amount time it takes to get a will done really depends on you and how quick you are to return or get the information to me that I need to put together the documents.
-In most can u buy antibiotics online cases, put together a simple will is pretty straightforward.
+In most cases, put together a simple will is pretty straightforward.

 You need identify who you want your stuff to go to.
 Who you want your power of attorney and your back up power of attorney to be.
 Who you want your medical power of attorney and backup to be if you have one.
 And if you have kids who you want your guardian to be and who the back up to be.
 If you just get that information to me, I can put together a will for you pretty quickly.
 The problem is although there are a small number of choices some of those choices carry a lot of weight.
 You know we’ve already talked about choosing a guardian and there’s a lot of impact that power of attorney can have and medical power of attorney.